 Numerous opportunities exist for students that have graduated from the programme at the appropriate level.
-Funded postgraduate research work to Masters or PhD level at UL or at other universities worldwide, specialist taught MSc's, and professional add-on/ conversion courses (e.g. a Graduate Diploma in Chemical Engineering) are among the more popular options.
+Funded postgraduate research work other universities worldwide, specialist taught MSc's, and professional add-on/ conversion courses (e.g. a Graduate Diploma in Chemical Engineering) are